 - The names black rhino and white rhino have nothing to do with their colour.
-"White rhino" was originally derived from the Dutch word for wide, referring to its wide or square-lipped mouth.
+"White rhino" was originally derived from the Dutch word for wide, referring to the animal's wide or square-lipped mouth.

 - Of the big five (elephant, rhino, lion, leopard, buffalo), the rhino is the least dangerous to approach on foot.
 Tracking rhino on foot is a popular and exhilarating experience.

 This flexible walking safari is ideally 3 or 4 days and offers a combination of guided bush walks and game drives, giving you greater flexibility to choose your preferred game viewing activity day by day, depending on your group's preferences.
 Our guided walking safaris take place within the Greater Kruger Park, possibly the greatest nature conservancy on Earth.

 About the author